SahilJadhav03/Hand-Music/README.md

-# Air-Piano🎹
+# Hand Music🎹

-Air-Piano is a hand-tracking MIDI controller that lets you play chords in the D scale using just your fingers and a webcam.
+Hand Music is a hand-tracking MIDI controller that lets you play chords in the D scale using just your fingers and a webcam.
 It uses OpenCV, MediaPipe, and Pygame's MIDI module to detect hand gestures and play corresponding musical notes.

 🎯 Features